scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 :code:`numpy.ndarray`-like objects through provided hooks such as :code:`__array_ufunc__` and :code:`__array_interface__`.
 Similarly, on the GPU we mock much of the CuPy's :cite:`zotero-593` :code:`ndarray` class if it is installed; however, at present the CuPy package provides fewer hooks, so our integration is more limited.
 Whether or not CuPy is installed, we use the :code:`__cuda_array_interace__` protocol for GPU access.
-This provides support for libraries such as numba's :cite:`lam.etal2015` GPU JIT and PyTorch :cite:`paszke.etal2019`.
+This provides support for libraries such as numba's :cite:`lam.etal2015` GPU just in time compiler and PyTorch :cite:`paszke.etal2019`.
 We chose to mock the interfaces of both NumPy and CuPy rather than just expose :code:`ndarray` objects directly out of consideration for memory safety.
 To ensure data integrity, we restrict the data to only be accessible within a specific context manager.
 This approach is much faster than using the snapshot API because it uses HOOMD-blue's data buffers directly, but it requires the user to deal directly with the domain decomposition.
 The example below modifies the previous example to instead use the zero-copy API.

 .. code-block:: python